 What will happen to the information I give on the questionnaire, i.e. with the survey data?

 As soon as the online survey is completed, we will save the survey data separately from the respondents’ names and addresses on DZHW servers that are specially safeguarded for this purpose.
 Project staff are the only people with access to this protected server area, and only with express permission from the Nacaps project management.
 The survey data will subsequently be prepared for future use.
-Before being passed on to third parties such as secondary researchers (on application), we will ensure that they are anonymised.
+Before being passed on to third parties such as secondary researchers (on application), we ensure that they are anonymised.

-The data will be aggregated to varying degrees, depending on the purpose for which they are to be used.
+The data are aggregated to varying degrees, depending on the purpose for which they are to be used.
 Those data that are available via the data portal are allocated to the highest aggregation level; this ensures that it is not possible to trace them back to any individual.
 To achieve this, technological measures are also taken, e.g. setting a minimum cell size.
 The project team itself as well as other researchers are only permitted to use the data for statistical evaluations, i.e. for anonymised data processing.

 What exactly will happen to my contact data if I participate?